lotabout/rargs/README.md

 You can run commands in multiple threads to improve performance:

-- `-w <num>` specifies the number of workers you want to run simultaneously
+- `-j <num>` specifies the number of workers you want to run simultaneously
-- `-w 0` defaults the number of workers to the number of CPUs on your system
+- `-j 0` defaults the number of workers to the number of CPUs on your system

 ### Special Variables